vein-lang/book/docs/runtime/api/ValueType.md

 ---
 `Stucture`

-The root structure of most Mana structures hierarchies, from which substructures inherit a basic interface to the runtime system and the ability to behave as Mana objects.
+The root structure of most Vein structures hierarchies, from which substructures inherit a basic interface to the runtime system and the ability to behave as Vein objects.

 <br/>